PatrickKan/The-Sky-s-Beyond/DEV_LOG.md

 ## Drawing
 - [x] Create triangles as custom polygons
-- [ ] Move background as player moves forward
+- [X] Move background as player moves forward
+- [ ] Add loading screen
+- [ ] Implement graphic for fuel
+- [ ] Add images to display spaceship and planets in game